nakshatra-nahar/eth-parser/Readme.md

 └── utils.go
 ```

-- **main.go:** Initializes the parser and sets up the HTTP server.
+- **main.go:** Initializes the parser and starts the HTTP server.
-- **parser.go:** Contains the parser logic and interfaces.
+- **parser.go:** Implements the parsing logic and methods for address subscription.
-- **transaction.go:** Defines the data structure for transactions.
+- **transaction.go:** Defines the structure of a transaction.
-- **rpc.go:** Handles JSON-RPC communication with the Ethereum node.
+- **rpc.go:** Handles JSON-RPC API calls to the Ethereum node.
-- **utils.go:** Provides utility functions for data conversion and calculation.
+- **utils.go:** Contains utility functions for hex-to-decimal conversion and fee calculation.

 ## Troubleshooting

 - **Empty Transaction Array (`[]`):**

-  - **Cause:** The parser may not have processed blocks containing transactions for your address yet.
+  - **Cause:** The parser may not have processed blocks containing relevant transactions yet.
-  - **Solution:** Wait for the parser to process more blocks or increase the `N` value to start from an earlier block.
+  - **Solution:** Wait for more blocks to be processed or adjust the `N` value to start from an earlier block.

-- **Connection Errors:**
+- **Connection Issues:**

-  - **Cause:** Network issues or problems connecting to the Ethereum node.
+  - **Cause:** Network errors or issues with the Ethereum node.
-  - **Solution:** Check your internet connection and ensure the Ethereum JSON-RPC endpoint is accessible.
+  - **Solution:** Check your network and ensure the Ethereum JSON-RPC endpoint is reachable.

 - **Rate Limiting:**

-  - **Cause:** Exceeding request limits on the public Ethereum node.
+  - **Cause:** Making too many requests to the Ethereum node too quickly.
   - **Solution:** Increase the delay between requests in the `StartParsing` method.

 - **Incorrect Address Format:**

-  - Ensure that Ethereum addresses are in the correct format (checksummed or all lowercase).
+  - Ethereum addresses should be checksummed or all lowercase.
 The parser normalizes addresses to lowercase.

 ## Extending the Application

-- **Persistent Storage:** Implement a database to store subscribed addresses and transactions persistently.
+- **Persistent Storage:** Replace the in-memory storage with a database (e.g., PostgreSQL, Redis) for long-term data persistence.
-- **Notification Services:** Integrate with messaging services (e.g., email, SMS, push notifications) to alert users of new transactions.
+- **Notification System:** Integrate with services like Twilio, Slack, or AWS SNS for transaction alerts.
-- **Web Interface:** Develop a frontend to interact with the parser visually.
+- **Web Interface:** Build a frontend to display monitored transactions and parsing progress.
-- **Additional Blockchain Support:** Extend support to other blockchains with similar JSON-RPC interfaces.
+- **Multi-Blockchain Support:** Add support for other blockchains with similar JSON-RPC APIs.

----